SitecorePowerShell/Console/Documentation/Markdown/ConvertFrom-CliXml.md

-# ConvertFrom-CliXml
+﻿# ConvertFrom-CliXml

-Imports a CLIXML string and creates corresponding objects within PowerShell.
+Imports a CliXml string with data that represents Microsoft .NET objects and creates the objects within PowerShell.

 ## Syntax